 To apply for the free and reduced-price meals program, you must:

-- Complete and submit the Iowa Application form.
+- Complete and submit the Free & Reduced Meals Application located near the top of the Parent Information and Forms page of this website.
 Please complete only one form per family or household.
 Forms are also available at any school district office.
-For more help, please refer to the How to Apply/Application Instructions or the Frequently Asked Questions/Parent Letter.
+For more help, please refer to the How to Apply/Application Instructions or the Information Letter/Frequently Asked Questions also located on the above link.

 - Pay particular attention to the following: